 The Dayton Historical Depot Society, formed in 1974 as a group of concerned citizens, worked to save Dayton’s Historic Depot.
 The following year, Union Pacific donated the Depot to the Society and work to restore the beautiful building began.
 The museum opened in 1981.
 In 1999, the Society’s responsibilities expanded when Gladys Boldman donated her estate and directed the Society to create an educational showplace.
 After many years of sorting, this second museum presents a unique view of one family’s 20th century collection.

-Tami Miller, Vice President
+Bobbette Hedman, Vice President

 Jennie Dickinson, Treasurer